Skip to content

 Loop takes a conservative view of how fast the remaining carbohydrates will absorb.
 Because it is safer to under-deliver insulin for long-duration meals, Loop starts out at a minimum rate of absorption based on extending the entered carbohydrate duration by 50%.
 Said another way, the minimum carbohydrate absorption rate is the total number of grams of carbohydrates over 150% of the entered duration.

 Using this initial minimum absorption rate, the remaining carbohydrates are modeled to absorb linearly.
-For example, if the user enters a 72g carbohydrate meal, and selects an estimated absorption time of 4 hours, then Loop will forecast a 12g/hr absorption rate for the next 6 hours.
+For example, if the user enters a 72g carbohydrate meal, and selects an estimated absorption time of 4 hours, then Loop will assume a 12g/hr absorption rate for the next 6 hours.
 This rate can be termed the minimum absorption rate, which can be represented mathematically as:

 \[ MAR[t] = \frac{CA[t]}{1.5 \times d} \]